-1 them during my time to get around all of the sites, 2 we're talking about the laundry, the kitchen, the pharmacy, all of these places had a visit.
-From 3 memory, the Thorndale Unit hadn't had a visit.
-4 5 sometimes would have filled in the gap because some of the Non-Executive Directors, it was extremely busy, 6 7 their workload and they mightn't have got it done.
-8 would have been Jennifer in the office with Sandra who would have been looking to see where a visit was due.
-9

-Let's just scroll through it and if any particular 149 Q. issue catches our eye, we'll deal with it. that you are not walking around clipboard-like asking questions and recording answers, but you have a conversation, is it, that embraces all of these questions or is it the formal working through the list?
-15:26

-The way I would have done them - and everyone had their Α. own style - we used the same tool, of course, and the Department would have got a copy, as I have said, in Normally when I would have arrived, I would have went to a quiet area to meet with the lead person, 15:26 to take them through the form and to explain to them this is what we are trying to gain at the end. would have explained to them that when this tool is completed by myself, I will spend it back to you, being the lead, to make sure that there is no inaccuracies or 15:26 if I have recorded something wrong.
-Once they sent it back to me, then the triangle of this was it went to the Chief Executive.
-It was then the Chief Executive who dealt with it with the Director.
+1 them during my time to get around all of the sites, 2 we're talking about the laundry, the kitchen, the 3 pharmacy, all of these places had a visit.
+From 4 memory, the Thorndale Unit hadn't had a visit.
+I 5 sometimes would have filled in the gap because some of 15:25 6 the Non-Executive Directors, it was extremely busy, 7 their workload and they mightn't have got it done.
+It 8 would have been Jennifer in the office with Sandra who 9 would have been looking to see where a visit was due.
+10 149 Q. Let's just scroll through it and if any particular 15:25 11 issue catches our eye, we'll deal with it.
+I assume 12 that you are not walking around clipboard-like asking 13 questions and recording answers, but you have a 14 conversation, is it, that embraces all of these 15 questions or is it the formal working through the list?
+15:26 16 Α. The way I would have done them - and everyone had their 17 own style - we used the same tool, of course, and the 18 Department would have got a copy, as I have said, in 19 advance.
+Normally when I would have arrived, I would 20 have went to a quiet area to meet with the lead person, 15:26 21 to take them through the form and to explain to them 22 this is what we are trying to gain at the end.
+I also 23 would have explained to them that when this tool is 24 completed by myself, I will spend it back to you, being 25 the lead, to make sure that there is no inaccuracies or 15:26 26 if I have recorded something wrong.
+Once they sent it 27 back to me, then the triangle of this was it went to 28 the Chief Executive.
+It was then the Chief Executive 29 who dealt with it with the Director.
 Normally you